Rishi9425/faq-management/README.md

-**FAQ Management System with Multi-language Support** This project implements a Django-based FAQ management system that supports multilingual content.
-It allows for dynamic translation of FAQ questions and answers and provides a REST API to retrieve FAQs in various languages.
-The system leverages a WYSIWYG editor (django-ckeditor) for formatting answers, uses Google Translate for translation support, and includes a caching mechanism for improved performance.
+**FAQ Management System with Multi-language Support** This project allows users to manage FAQs through a Django application.

-**Table of Contents**
-Project Description
-Features
-Installation
-Step 1: Set up the Environment
-Step 2: Install Dependencies
-Step 3: Run the Application
-Docker Setup
-API Usage
-Fetch FAQs in English
-Fetch FAQs in Hindi
-Fetch FAQs in Bengali

-**Project Description**
-This project allows users to manage FAQs through a Django application.
 The FAQs are stored with a rich-text editor for formatting answers, and multilingual translations are automatically handled via Google Translate API.
 The system also caches translations using Redis for faster access.

 **Features**